xtermjs/xterm.js/README.md

 - **CJK (Chinese, Japanese, Korean) character support**: Xterm.js renders CJK characters seamlessly
 - **IME support**: Insert international (including CJK) characters using IME input with your keyboard
 - **Self-contained library**: Xterm.js works on its own.
 It does not require any external libraries like jQuery or React to work
-- **Modular, event-based API**: Let's you build addons and themes with easiness
+- **Modular, event-based API**: Lets you build addons and themes with ease

 ## What xterm.js is not
 - Xterm.js is not a terminal application that you can download and use on your computer